cvut/javascript/README.md

 **Use 2 spaces for indentation.** The `.editorconfig` file can take care of that for us and everyone will be able to create the correct spacing by pressing the tab key.

+### Spacing

 Spacing doesn't just entail indentation, but also the spaces before, after, and in between arguments of a function declaration.
-This kind of spacing is _typically highly irrelevant to get right_, and it'll be hard for most teams to even arrive at a scheme that will satisfy everyone.

-However, we prefer this one particular style:
+The style recommended by Standard is to put space before parenthesis and after comma.

 ```js
 function (a, b) {